 However, you have to do your own research before trading because no one else can make trading decisions for you.
-At this point, you have learned about all of the basic trading tools and terminology except for how to navigate trading fees, which we will outline in our next lesson.
+At this point, you have learned about all of the basic trading tools and terminology except for how to navigate trading fees.

 Are you ready to buy cryptocurrencies?Get started now

 This article does not constitute investment advice, nor is it an offer or invitation to purchase any crypto assets.

 This article is for general purposes of information only and no representation or warranty, either expressed or implied, is made as to, and no reliance should be placed on, the fairness, accuracy, completeness or correctness of this article or opinions contained herein.